danielharrell/open-eyes-lect-2017-18/Open.md

 there, filling our eyes from within?
 Seeing a whole world outside us, after all, is not just to see outside us, but to see it whole---whole enough, at any rate, to give it the name "world".
+And seeing it whole, in this sense, need not mean seeing it truly.
+We can wonder about the world before we see it truly, and even doubt, in our wonder, that we will ever see it truly.
+But this is perhaps the deepest way of seeing it whole, as it gains the presence, the appearance, of something altogether outside us.

+, even in the doubt that
+we will ever see it truly.
+And this is perhaps the deepest way of seeing it whole.
 (Perhaps include how questioning the world gives it a horizon.)
 And this word for what we see is a sign that we contain in sight what contains us in turn, or more generally encompass the world from inside it, as if our openness to the world possessed a circumference. closed jar or completed parabola. or contain in sight what contains us in turn.
+We may even create the world if we can call into question or suppose it may not appear at all.

+To see it whole is not to see it truly.
+We can wonder about the world
 - Revise from here.
 Put Open eyes like closed parabola above, then move on to look of openness generally.